vwt-digital/ckan/doc/extensions/tutorial.rst

-   If you've already created a ``curators`` group and want to test what happens when the site has no ``curators`` group, you can use CKAN's command line interface to :ref:`clean and reinitialize your database <database management>`.
+   If you've already created a ``curators`` group and want to test what happens when the site has no ``curators`` group, you can use CKAN's command line interface to :ref`clean and reinitialize your database
+   <database management>`.

 Try visiting the ``/group`` page in CKAN with our ``example_iauthfunctions`` plugin activated in your CKAN config file and with no ``curators`` group in